Surface Roughness Standards for Medical Needles

 Generally, the field of view for measuring roughness with a laser microscope ranges from tens to hundreds of microns.
 However, a thin, tube-shaped sample, such as a needle, usually has a measurement area of several millimeters.
 By utilizing the OLS5000 microscope’s data-stitching function, users can measure long distances on needles by pasting several pieces of roughness data along a plane.

 Here is an example to demonstrate these advantages.
-The Olympus OLS5000 microscope was used to measure the surface roughness of a G21 needle (outer diameter: 0.8 mm).
+The Evident OLS5000 microscope was used to measure the surface roughness of a G21 needle (outer diameter: 0.8 mm).
 The image below shows data from a single field of view (measurement area: 256 µm × 256 µm, magnification: 1,080X):

 Image captured with the OLS5000 laser scanning microscope.